Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 From this quickstart, we can see how we can create an end-to-end automated pipeline between two Snowflake accounts seamlessly.
 We were able to:
 - Share live data between 2 accounts
-- Etc.
+- Train and Deploy an ML Model
+- Use Streams and Tasks to automate the pipeline

-From a business point of view, ...
+From a business point of view, this architecture exists to satisfy several use cases.
+Examples include:
+- This SnowBank and Zamoboni example.
+In the Financial Services Industry, there are often external partners that require a srcure and governed way to share data.
+In this exmaple, Zamoboni required access to SnowBanks data to risk score their data
+- Another example is benchmarking.

 The next Quickstart in this series extends on this idea by leveraging our Native Apps framework.